Niljanm/PHY101/README.md

 ```

 ### Step 5: Open in Browser
-Go to `http://localhost:5000` and start learning!
+Go to `http://localhost:5000` and start calculating!

 ## The 4 Core Modules